rxn4chemistry/rxn_cluster_token_prompt/README.md

 The code above calls the default model (10clusters on USPTO).
 The `n_best` is the number of predictions per token to retain.

+The output is a list of tuples, each containing (target, predicted_precursors, retro_confidence, predicted_product, forward_confidence, predicted_class)

 To make predictions on a bigger dataset we recommend to use the procedure outlined below (after the USPTO dataset preparation), as the one above is not implemented for gpus.